estill01/AutoCoder_Toolkit/README.md

 # AutoCoder Toolkit 🪄

-The AutoCoder Toolkit helps you find and fix errors, perform code-quality refactoring, translate code between different programming languages (and find substitute packages and imports).
+The AutoCoder Toolkit helps you find and fix errors, perform code-quality refactoring, and translate code between different programming languages (while finding substitute packages and imports as it goes).

 ## Installation
 Clone the repo then install the dependencies via `poetry`: